2.3. Beginning Python Programming#

 #Test your function by computing subtract(5,3) in this cell.
 (Make sure you pressed shift+enter in the previous cell.)

-1. Now read and execute the next cell.
+1. Now read over and then execute the next cell.
 Remember # is the start of a comment.

 # Let's define a function multiply(a,b) and then test it on multiply(5,3)